-The Samsung Galaxy S8 Android 8.0 Oreo update roll out has begun which means users across the globe should start preparing for its arrival.
-In this guide we’ll lead you through some steps to take before you install the Android 8.0 Oreo upgrade on your phone.
+The Samsung Galaxy S8 Android 8.0 Oreo update roll out has begun which means Galaxy S8 users across the globe should start preparing for its arrival.
+If you aren’t sure where to start, this guide will take you through some steps to take before you install Android Oreo and Samsung Experience 9.0 on your phone.

-Samsung’s finally rolling out its version of the Android 8.0 Oreo update and the company is starting with the Galaxy S8 and Galaxy S8+, the two devices that got access to the Android Oreo beta.
+Samsung’s finally rolling out its version of Google’s Android 8.0 Oreo update and the company is starting with the Galaxy S8 and Galaxy S8+, the two devices that were part of the company’s Android Oreo beta.

 The Galaxy S8 Android Oreo update is currently limited, but we expect the roll out to expand to other models in regions around the world in the near future.

-T-Mobile is currently testing its Galaxy S8 Android Oreo update which means a release for other major carriers like AT&T, Sprint, and Verizon should be in the works as well.
-Keep an eye out for those roll outs in the near future.
+T-Mobile is currently testing its Galaxy S8 Android Oreo update which means a release for other major U.S. carriers should be close and Samsung Canada claims the update will start rolling out on March 19th.
+Canadian carrier Fido also says it plans to roll out the Galaxy S8 Oreo this month.

-Samsung’s Android 8.0 Oreo update is a big one, around 530MB for most Galaxy S8 users, and it packs a long list of features, enhancements, tweaks, and patches.
-It’s an exciting upgrade and one that you should think about installing soon after it arrives for your version of Galaxy S8.
+Samsung’s Android 8.0 Oreo update is a big one, between 530MB and 1.5GB for most Galaxy S8 users, and it packs a long list of features, enhancements, tweaks, and patches.
+It’s an exciting upgrade and one that you should think about installing soon after it arrives for your Galaxy S8.

 The Galaxy S8 Oreo update went through an extensive beta, but bugs and performance issues have made it into the final version of the software.